Tools Reference

 | Eraser | E | Erase raster layer content. |

-| Spray Paint | J | Scatter random dots within a brush radius. |
+| Spray Paint | J | Scatter droplets within a brush radius with center-weighted falloff. |

 | Calligraphy | — | Paint with an angle-sensitive calligraphy nib. |